 In response, we would first point out that the Bible never says that Adam and Eve did not know right from wrong.
 In fact, Genesis 3:2–3 is clear that they did understand the difference between right and wrong; Eve knew God had instructed her and Adam not to eat the forbidden fruit (cf. Genesis 2:16–17).
 To take the name of the forbidden tree, “the tree of the knowledge of good and evil” (Genesis 2:9), to mean that Adam and Eve had no understanding of good and evil is a misunderstanding.
 In the Bible, the word knowledge often means “experience.”
 It is true that, prior to the fall, Adam and Eve had no experience of evil.
 But they understood the concept of good and evil perfectly well, or they would not have known what obedience to God’s instructions meant.
 The point is that Adam and Eve had not yet sinned until they ate from the tree, and their sin was the gateway to firsthand, experiential knowledge of the difference between good and evil.

-Adam and Eve knew the difference between right and wrong, because they were created with that understanding; it’s just that they just hadn’t experienced it personally until they sinned.
-Given their lack of experience, their being deceived by the serpent may be understandable, it certainly isn’t excusable.
-We may be able to understand why a desperate man might rob a bank, but that doesn’t mean that his robbing a bank was the right thing to do, nor does it mean that the bank robber should be excused for his actions.
+Adam and Eve knew the difference between right and wrong, because they were created with that understanding; it’s just that they hadn’t experienced it personally until they sinned.
+Their lack of experience doesn’t excuse their actions.
 God gave a simple, straightforward instruction to Adam and Eve.
 They both had the understanding and the ability to obey, but they disobeyed anyway.

 Third, death exists in the world today because of sin, not because of Adam and Eve’s lack of knowledge (cf. Romans 5:12).
 In other words, God did not punish Adam and Eve with death for simply “not knowing” something but for acting against what they already knew to be right.
 Death was a consequence of their disobedience, not their ignorance.
 Likewise, Adam and Eve did not need to have seen death or experienced death firsthand to know that disobeying God’s command was wrong.
 It’s easy for us today to look at the ugly, horrific nature of sin and death and conclude that such a perspective might have made Adam and Eve more reluctant to disobey God than they were.
 But that’s speculation.
 Whether or not such firsthand knowledge might have affected their choice, there is no denying that Adam and Eve directly, intentionally disobeyed a command of God.
 And, as we read in Romans 6:23, “the wages of sin is death.”